geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 simple and get early user feedback.
 None of this is objectionable, but I'd argue it's also not very helpful for planning actual development[^big-bang].
 Kniberg writes "Think big, but deliver in small functionally viable increments".
-I agree whole-heartedly, but the skateboard metaphor is a very bad way of illustrating _how_ to do that.
+I agree wholeheartedly, but the skateboard metaphor is a very bad way of illustrating _how_ to do that.
 One big problem with that article is that it tells us to deliver functionally viable increments, without explaining how to go from one step to the next systematically, other than getting user feedback.